[Tolen Ren's memory]

 parties to meet at the scene of the murder in two hours.

-JANEWAY: I'll invite the minister myself.
+JANEWAY: I'll invite the Minister myself.

-[Ren's home]
+Ren's home]

-was murdered.
+murdered.

 TUVOK: It is true, Paris's image was seen in the memories examined